Henrisen/see/README.md

 ## Usage

-To use see, you need to run `see` followed by the name of the file you want to open:
+To use `see`, run it with the name of the file you want to open:

 ```bash
 see example.sh
 ```

-If you want to reload when the file updates, you can run `see` with the `-f` / `--follow` flag:
+For real-time file updates, use the `-f` / `--follow` flag:

 ```bash
 see -f example.sh
 ```

-Using it this way, you will get a `No --update-interval provided.
-Using default value of 125 milliseconds` warning.
-You can prevent this by setting the `-u` / `--update-interval` flag to any value (by default `125`):
+For custom update intervals, use the `-u` / `--update-interval` flag (default is 125 ms):

 ```bash
 see -fu125 example.sh